buda-base/drs-deposit/DRS-BATCH-PROCESSING/Recovery.md

 It examines each error message, and decides whether to:
 - Delete already deposited batches by invoking BuildDeepDeleteList.sh
 - Fix failed deposits by replacing `descriptor.xml` by BuildRecoveryList.sh
-It then calls `RunSerialFtp` to execute the fix for each error
+It then calls `RunSerialFtp` to execute the fix for each error.

+**autoRecovery Usage**
+`autoRecovery` takes two arguments:
+ - the UploadTrack list (derived from the output of `ftpMultiple.sh`)
+ - a double quoted file specification which describes all the batches which were uploaded.
+Note that the internal `splitWorks.sh` script not only splits the works into the number of FTP Users baseName[1-4].txt, but leaves the original file in baseName5.txt.You can use baseName5.txt as the one, unquoted argument here, instead of a bash file specification

 # Oh, ROB (Sob)
 `autoRecovery` works by